menu

 Setting & Lifestyle

-Because of many things, White Rock is a great place for families with children to consider.
-First of all, many other families with children live here, making White Rock a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, White Rock has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+White Rock is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, White Rock’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

 White Rock is a very ethnically-diverse town.
 The people who call White Rock home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of White Rock residents report their race to be White, followed by Asian.
+The greatest number of White Rock residents report their race to be White, followed by Black or African-American.
 White Rock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.57% of the town’s residents.
-Important ancestries of people in White Rock include English, German, European, Irish, and French.
+People of Hispanic or Latino origin account for 19.51% of the town’s residents.
+Important ancestries of people in White Rock include English, German, Irish, European, and Polish.

 The most common language spoken in White Rock is English.
 Other important languages spoken here include Spanish and Langs. of India.